-To learn more about growing calendula flowers check out - Growing Calendula: Using This Wonderful Medicinal Herb in Your Garden on our sister site.
+To learn more about growing calendula flowers check out - Growing Calendula: Add This Wonderful Medicinal Herb in Your Garden on our sister site, Calendula's Garden.

-Try a Calendula Bath and Home soap made with calendula infused oils.
-When combined with essential oils like tea tree, lavender or mint the healing anti-inflammatory properties of calendula are enhanced.
+Try a Calendula Bath and Home soap and salves made with calendula infused oils.
+When combined with essential oils like tea tree, lavender or mint the calming properties of calendula are enhanced.
 While clays and oats can help soothe irritated skin.

 CBH is reader-supported.
 We may earn an affiliate commission when you buy through links on our site.

 Mountain Rose Herbs - Infused oils, essential oils, and herbs

 True Leaf Market - Seeds and grow kits